desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 TTL of cached records to the interval between scans, as to retrieve the most current information regardless of TTL.
-(When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between.)
+(When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between queries pertaining to different Children.)

 # Security Considerations

-The protocol adds authentication to the CDS/CDNSKEY-based bootstrapping concept of [@!RFC8078], while removing nothing.
+The DNSSEC bootstrapping method introduced in this document is based on the (now deprecated) approaches described in [@!RFC8078] Section 3, but adds authentication to the CDS/CDNSKEY concept.
 Its security level is therefore strictly higher than that of existing approaches described in that document (e.g. "Accept after Delay").
 Apart from this general improvement, the same Security Considerations